What Are The Best Trolling Rods For Salmon In 2023?

 Rod power

-Needless to say, salmon trolling rods should be on the heavy end of the scale.
-Not only do you need to fight big salmon that like to do powerful dives.
+Needless to say, the best salmon trolling rods should be on the heavy end of the scale.
+Not only do you need to fight big salmon that like to do powerful dives, but the trolling rod also needs to be able to handle the weight of the downrigger without problems.

-The pole also needs to be able to handle the weight of the downrigger without problems, and if you’re working with a big leadball of up to 16 oz., the pole needs to handle the weight of the leadball while it’s being pulled by the boat, which generates lots of water resistance.
+If you’re fishing with a big leadball of up to 16 oz, your trolling rod for salmon needs to handle the weight of the leadball while it’s being pulled by the boat, which generates lots of water resistance.

-This causes immense strain on your whole gear as it is pulled by the current and the boat, and your pole needs to be sufficiently strong to handle this.
+This causes immense strain on your whole gear as it is pulled by the current and the boat, and your trolling rod needs to be sufficiently strong to handle this.

-Because of this, most rods used for this purpose are at least medium to heavy power.
-The only exceptions are poles intended for lighter freshwater applications.
+Because of this, most trolling rods for salmon are at least medium to heavy power.
+The only exceptions are trolling rods intended for lighter freshwater applications.

 For an in-depth look at rod power, read our article fishing rod weight rating explained.